 Praised as "the kind of performer who makes it all look easy," Heather Buck has established herself internationally as a consummate singing actress, "combining agile, liquid soprano, a bright, natural stage presence, and the timing of an expert comedienne," (Opera News).
 She performed as Lulu Baines in Elmer Gantry with Florentine Opera, which was recorded for the Naxos label (released in 2011), received two Grammy awards, and was voted No. 1 by Opera News "Best of the Year".

-In the 2014-15 season Heather Buck returns to Nashville Opera as Musetta in La bohème.
+In the 2014-15 season Heather Buck returns to Nashville Opera as Musetta in La bohème, returns to Florentine Opera as Isabella Linton in Carlisle Floyd’s Wuthering Heights, and sings Argento’s “Miss Havisham’s Wedding Night” with Odyssey Opera of Boston.
 In 2013-14 she created the role of Alma Beers in the world premiere of Wuorinen’s Brokeback Mountain with Teatro Real (Madrid), debuted with Nashville Opera as Leila in Les Pêcheurs de perles, with Pittsburgh Opera as La Princesse in Glass’ Orphée, sang as Queen of the Night in Die Zauberflöte in a return to Virginia Opera, and reprised Carmina Burana with North Carolina Symphony.
 Recent engagements include a return to Virginia Opera as Leila in Les Pêcheurs de perles; to Opera Naples as Tytania in A Midsummer Night’s Dream; reprising the role of Medea in “Medeamaterial,” by Dusapin with Teatr Wielki, Opera Naradowa (Warsaw, Poland); semi-staged productions of Jonathan Berger’s operas Theotokia and The War Reporter for Stanford Live; soprano soloist in Mahler’s Symphony No. 2 with American Symphony Orchestra at Bard College; and in works of Holliger and Schubert with the Riverside Symphony (NY).
-Her 2014-15 season engagements currently include a return to Florentine Opera as Isabella Linton in Carlisle Floyd’s Wuthering Heights.